 On December 6, 2012, the recreational use of marijuana in small amounts was enacted into law in Washington State.
 The use of marijuana during work hours is prohibited.
-However, under federal law, marijuana remains a controlled substance, and possession or use of the drug constitutes a crime.
-The federal and state governments have not yet determined how to resolve this conflict between state and federal law.
-However, employees who are impaired at work because of marijuana use will be subject to disciplinary action, up to and including termination of employment.
+Employees who are impaired at work because of marijuana use will be subject to disciplinary action, up to and including termination of employment.